ButbkaDrug/butbkadrug.github.io/content/posts/romans-12-9-21.md

 ### Romans 12:21
 >²¹Do not be overcome by evil, but overcome evil with good.

 In real life, two negatives don’t make a positive.
 It's only true for matematical problems.
 When it comes to real life.
-If you not going to abhor what is evel, if you not gonna cling to what is goood.
-You will be overcomed by evel.
+Poor technique will ruine your voice.
+Only with a proper technique you can sing a beautiful song.

 ### Conclusion
-Maybe today was your first training session.
-Today we leared basic excersises.
-Three drills that we need to practise to the rest of our life.
-In order to sing the song of love to our Lord with our life.
+Maybe today was your first vocal training session ever.
+Today we leared 3 basic principles:

+1. Warm up
+2. Streatch
+3. Let go

+These three must be practiced throughout our entire lives, enabling us to offer the song of love to our Lord.